philwhiles/frettler/README.md

 ```

 Tab completion in bash helps greatly with Frettler - bash will complete all of the args for you and show you the possible completions, handy with the Frettler interval pattern names.
+The interval patterns all have a prefix or either 'scale_', 'mode_' or 'chord_' largely to allow the tab completion to show you just the selection of patterns that is relevant to you.

 ## Programmatically
 If you want to you can write your own Main class and create one of the FrettedInstrument subtypes, create a Scale or Chord object, create a view for your instrument